Apple pie oatmeal

 Place oatmeal, soy milk and 2 tablespoons of sugar in a heavy saucepan and cook over medium to high heat, stirring frequently until it boils.
 Reduce heat and simmer for 5-10 minutes, or until milk has been absorbed and the oats have softened.

-On a skillet place apples, 1 tablespoon of sugar, cinnamon and butter.
+On a skillet place apples, 1 tablespoon of maple syrup, cinnamon and butter.
 Cook over medium heat stirring frequently until apples have soften up a bit, it takes about 6-7 minutes.

 Mix apples with oatmeal and serve.
 You can add some nuts or dry fruit which complements this oatmeal really well.
 You may need a bit more milk to serve as well.

 I have not tried making this in a microwave but I am sure it will also work well as long as you stir in between.

 Nutrition facts are calculated based on 5 servings.
 This is high in manganese, iron and thiamin as well as fiber.